BurbSec/JohnnyBot/README.md

   - Network operations

 - **threading** is used for:
-  - Synchronous operations that can't be made async (like file I/O)
+  - Synchronous operations that cannot be made async (like file I/O)
   - Thread-safe caching of Discord objects
   - Synchronization primitives (locks) for shared resources

 This hybrid approach allows the bot to:
-1. Handle Discord's async API efficiently
+1. Handle Discord async API efficiently
 2. Perform blocking operations without stalling the event loop
 3. Maintain thread safety for shared resources
 4. Scale well under load